chentongwilliam/labelImg/README.rst

 1. Open cmd and "pyside2-rcc -o resources.py resources.qrc"
 -----------------------------------------------------------

-2. Replace PyQt5 with PySide2 in all files.
+2. Replace import PyQt5 with PySide2 in all files.
 -------------------------------------------

     Such as: